srikash/presurfer/README.md

-# Presurfer
+# presurfer - prepare MP2RAGE data for Freesurfer
-Scripts to prepare MP2RAGE for Freesurfer using SPM12
+### powered by the awesomeness of SPM12